 After my daughter broke her retainers, and my son lost his, I decided to investigate cheaper, mail-order replacement options.

 If you have had any experience with braces, you will likely also be familiar with retainers.
 Retainers are needed to hold the teeth in place once the braces are removed, but unfortunately, retainers are easy to break and lose.
 Once a retainer has been lost or broken, it needs to be replaced to keep the teeth in place.
 If you visit an orthodontist to have your retainer re-made, the cost will be high.
-However, there are cheaper alternatives available.

 Retainers are used to hold the teeth in place after having orthodontic work done.
 Sometimes retainers are used to hold the teeth in place between different stages of orthodontic work.
 There are two kinds of retainers.
 The traditional type of retainer is made using colored plastic and has wires attached, this is called a Hawley retainer.
 The other type is made of clear plastic and called a vacuum retainer, with this type, the plastic surrounds the teeth and becomes nearly invisible and is similar to the Invisalign-type of braces, only thicker.
 Both of these types are equally effective at holding the teeth in place but the Hawley retainer is believed to last longer.
 The vacuum retainer doesn't allow the top and bottom teeth to touch when biting down.
 Another difference with these retainers is food can be eaten with the Hawley retainer but not with the vacuum retainer.

-Differences Between Hawley and Vacuum/Essex Retainers
+Hawley vs. Vacuum/Essex Retainers

 Eating With retainer